Mexico is the one of the world's most dangerous countries for journalists and media workers.

+Two networks, Televisa and TV Azteca, dominate the TV sector.
 The radio market is very large, with around 1,400 local and regional stations and several major station-owning groups.
-Some high-powered stations on Mexico's northern border beam into lucrative US markets.
+Some high-powered stations on the northern border beam into lucrative US markets.

 Mexico is one of Latin America's biggest internet markets.
-There were 42 million internet users by the end of 2011 - a 37% penetration rate (Internetworldstats).
+There were 85 million internet users by 2017, 65% of the population (Internetworldstats.com).
 Facebook is the most popular social network.

 - Televisa - Mexico's TV giant, operates four networks and has many local affiliates